 Blood Lactate Concentration Test

 With the advent of relatively cheap portable lactate monitors in the 1990s, it became possible for amateurs to conduct a test previously reserved for exercise science labs.
-We consider blood lactate testing to be the “silver standard” for determining AeT.
+We consider blood lactate testing to be useful for determining AeT if the stages are at least 3 minutes long.
 Many labs offer this type of test either alone or in conjunction with a Gas Exchange or Metabolic Efficiency Test.
+We’re not fans of using the blood lactate test to determine the anaerobic threshold (AnT).
+Read below to see why.

 Blood Lactate Test Takeaways